meetuparchive/meetup-web-components/README.md

 will kick off the yarn publish routine.
 The currently-published version of the package is shown on the repo homepage on GitHub in a badge at the top of the README.

+### Pro Web Pinned Version

+**CURRENT PRO VERSION: `6.2.0`**

+`pro-web` is not on the latest version of MWC that uses `swarm-ui`.
+Instead, the `pro-web` version of MWC is based off a branch called `pro-web-6.x.x`.
+It's manually published to npm as version `6.2.0` and is tagged as `pro` in the registry, so all that is needed to install is `yarn add meetup-web-components@pro -W`.

+If changes are needed for the `pro-web` version, do the following:

+- Checkout, commit+push changes to the `pro-web-6.x.x` branch.
+- Bump the version number in the `package.json` file and commit+push.
+- Edit this README to update the current version.
+- Finally, run `npm publish --tag pro` as the `meetupbot` npm user.

 ### Development/Beta releases